-If there is only one junction-edge rule to support connectivity to one of the terminals on a device, snapping a line to that device and then validating the topology will connect them.
+If there is only one junction-edge rule to support connectivity to one of the terminals on a device, snapping a line to that device and then validating the topology connects them.
 In this scenario, the To Device Terminal or From Device Terminal attributes on the line are automatically populated when the topology is validated or enabled.

-To learn more see Modify terminal connections.
+To learn more, see Modify terminal connections.

 - J1 can connect to E1